Healthdirect Free Australian health advice you can count on.

 What do I do if I have been taking expired medicines?

-If you discover that you have been taking expired medication, talk to your pharmacist or your doctor.
-You might need to get a fresh, fully active batch.
+If you discover that you have been taking expired medicine, talk to your pharmacist or your doctor.
+You might need to get a new batch.

 How can I safely dispose of my expired or unused medicines?

-It's a good idea to check all of your medicines regularly and safely dispose of any that are out of date or that you no longer need.
-Your local pharmacy provides a free and convenient way to dispose of your unwanted or expired medicines responsibly.
-Flushing them down the toilet or putting them in a rubbish bin can be dangerous, and can harm the environment.
+It's a good idea to check your medicines regularly and safely dispose of any that are out of date or that you no longer need.
+You can return them to your local pharmacy.
+Flushing them down the toilet or putting them in a rubbish bin can be dangerous and can harm the environment.

-Over-the-counter and prescription medicines, gels, creams, liquids, herbal or complementary supplements and pet medicines can all be returned for free, safe disposal at the pharmacy.
+Over-the-counter and prescription medicines, gels, creams, liquids, herbal or complementary supplements and pet medicines can all be returned to your local pharmacy Your pharmacist will place them in special bins.

-You can find out more about disposing expired medicines on the Return Unwanted Medicines website.
+You can find out more about disposing of expired medicines on the Return Unwanted Medicines website.

 Learn more here about the development and quality assurance of healthdirect content.